gaehlerm/SoftwareEngineering/README.md

 // This chapter still needs a lot of work!

-Architecture: "the decisions you wish you could get right early" - Ralph Johnson
+Architecture: "The decisions you wish you could get right early." - Ralph Johnson

-// just write a short text what software architecture is
+In this chapter, I'm only giving a high level introduction on what software architecture is.
+I'm not an expert on software architecture and I'll leave the details to more specialized books.
+[Clean Architecture], [Fundamentals of Software Architecture]

 There are many people misunderstanding the work of "real" architects.
 Architects don't just make a plan and hand it over to the construction company.
 Instead they closely monitor the construction as there are always questions and problems popping up that have to be fixed.

 With software engineering it is similar.
 As far as I understand the expression "software architecture", architects are not only the ones designing the cornerstones of the software.
 They also have to monitor the complete process of the software development as there will always be fundamental questions along the way.

-## About software architecture

-Software Architecture is the high-level design of a software system.
-It's what you tell someone if you have to explain the structure of your code in 5 minutes.
-For example: "I worked on a quantum compiler.
+Here is an example of what I understand with the word "software architecture" from my own work experience: "I worked on a quantum compiler.
 We used an Abstract Syntax Tree (AST) to represent the gate operations.
 These gates were then translated into electrical pulses that were played by our devices.
 The compiler consisted of many visitors that traversed the AST and performed all the calculations and optimizations, one after another."
 Anyone who knows what an AST and the visitor design pattern are will have a pretty good idea of the code I was describing.
 In 4 sentences I described the basic datastructure (the AST) as well as the basic algorithm (the visitor pattern) that was used in the code.

-## Layering code

-// what goes here and what into the section The Abstraction Layers?

-There are different ways to structure your code.
-You can have a layered architecture [Software Architecture Patterns?] or an onion architecture [clean architecture?].
-Though in my opinion it does not really matter how you strucutre your layers.
-The important thing is only that they are structured and that the dependencies all go in one direction [https://youtu.be/KqWNtCpjUi8].
-A low level object should never depend on a high level object.
-Furthermore a request should always go through all the layers and you shouldn't try to skip one.
-Even if this means writing a function that just passes on a command to a lower level without doing anything else.

-Now this is a topic that is not that easy to understand.
-Why should you exactly write this function that doesn't do anything else than passing on a function?

-The reason is coupling.
-Let's assume there are 3 levels of code.
-You want the low level to be coupled only to the intermediate level code.
-This has a very simple reason: If you violate this rule, the high-level code becomes also directly dependent on the low-level code.
-So in order to change the low-level code, you'll have to look out throughout your whole code base what other things depend on this low-level code.
-Meanwhile if you introduce these pass-through functions in the intermediate-level code, the only place where you have to change code is the intermediate level.
-The amount of work to change the code might be the same, but it's much easier to find all the pieces of code that need changes if you layer it properly.
-And if you have more than 3 levels, it becomes even worse if you don't separate the different levels properly.

-### Stability of code

-//this section still needs some work

-Let's take the following metric: we have a class A. How many (f_I) other classes have to be comipled in order to compile A?
-And how many (f_O) other classes depend on A?
-The stability of A is defined as I = f_O / (f_I + f_O).
-If the stability is 0, the class is very stable.
-It doesn't depend on any other class.
-If the stability close to 1, the class is very instable.
-It depends on many other classes [97 things every programmer should know, chapter 74].
-The goal of refactoring is to increase the stability of the code, thus to decrease the number of classes that class A depends on.

-## Different Architecuter types

-// should I eplain the different architecture types? horizontal, hexagonal, onion layers (clean architecture)?

-// Client Server frequently has the question: should the logic go into the client device or into the server?
-The answer of this question has changed several times over the last few decades.

 ## The end of Architecture

 One question is: where does architecture end?
 Or how detailed does it get?
 And the answer is in my opinion: as far as the architect plans it.
 There is no fixed boundary.
 What is clear, however, is, that the architect cannot work out all the details by himself.
-Because if he did, there would not be any need for software engineers anymore.
+And if he did, there would not be any need for software engineers anymore.
 So unless a project is very small, he has only time to take care of the very high level design.
 All the technical details have to be worked out by the engineers.
-Like real architects have to visit the construction site regularly, software architects also have to supervise the development process closely.
-Because the architecutre is never perfect and there will always be implementation questions from the software engineers.
+The architecutre is never perfect and there will always be implementation questions from the software engineers.
 One thing architects can do to stay in touch with the development team is to write code themselves.
 They can write code examples or tests that use the code and do something interessting with it.
 [DDD p.
 61 ?]

 ## Designing Interfaces